 Students must fill out all personal information on the in-school deferment form and fax it directly to the National Student Clearinghouse at 703-733-4180.
 If the form is asking for the institutional seal, it must be mailed directly from Manhattan College to lenders or providers.
 If not, the student may, if they wish, take the completed form and submit it to their provider or lender by their own means.

-Current students can fill out the change of name form and include an original copy of marriage license, divorce decree or other legal document supporting the name change.
+Effective June 2018, current and former students can fill out the change of name form and include an original copy of marriage license, divorce decree or other legal document supporting the name change.